omerlatif123/Envirocabs-milestone-project1/README.md

 ### Code Validator

-The W3C Markup Validator was used to validate the HTML code and The W3C CSS Validator service was used to validate the CSS coded used.
+The W3C Markup Validator was used to validate the HTML code and the W3C CSS Validator service was used to validate the CSS coded used.

 Results: